galiminus/Musickr/README.md

 # Musickr

-Musickr is a Web App for listen and watch creations from authors of a specific place !
-It use the SoundCloud and Flickr database.
+Musickr is a Web App that lets you listen to and watch the creations of authors from a specific location!
+It uses SoundCloud and Flickr databases.

 The application is based on ASP.NET Core (C#) and ReactJS (TypeScript).